alamgirqazi/mobile-application-development-course/readme.md

 ### Lecture 11 - Web Storage APIs (Ionic Storage, WebSQL, IndexedDB, LocalStorage) and other storage options (Sqlite).

 ### Lecture 12 - Brief Introduction to Ionic Components

+> I've added a pdf sharing what skills you need to learn in future relevant to your jobs after graduation.
+It's something that would also help you out for your final year project.
+Here's the <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/extras/Skills%20to%20learn.pdf">link </a>